marosluuce/fingerprint-brunch/README.md

 Find assets in your `jointTo` files.
 It will be finded with `url('path/to/assets.jpg')` in your css (for now)

+### publicRootPath

+Type: `string`
+Default: `/public`

+For support multiple themes, you can set the public root path, exemple :

+My config.paths.public is `../../public/theme/theme-1/` in `css` your fonts, images will be linked like that : `/theme/theme-1/img/troll.png`.

+You must set `publicRootPath` with `../../public` to conserve correct link in your css..

 ### assetsPatterns

 Type: `RegExp Object`